SMFSW/arm_i2c_drivers/README.md

 - define `I2C_$CPNT$` in a file called globals.h with the I2C instance you want it to be tied to (no neeed to declare instance in case of multiple devices)
 - define `I2C_$CPNT$_NB` with number of devices to enable multiple devices
+- define `$CPNT$_BASE_ADDR` with base device address if in the need to override default address defined in header
 - use `$CPNT$_Init(idx, hi2c, devAddress)` for every device with its index, proper instance and I2C address
 - use `$CPNT$_Init_Single()` once in case of single device using defaults
 - start using `$CPNT$_funcs()`